 For both types of fundraisers, Komen Philadelphia maintains an advisory role and may be able to provide some guidance.
 It is the responsibility of the organizer of the fundraiser/captain to handle all aspects the fundraiser; we are unable to provide administrative or logistical assistance for the fundraiser (e.g., distributing invitations, compiling RSVP’s, selling tickets, sitting on steering committees, etc.).
 You should be prepared to provide all of the support necessary to organize and conduct the fundraiser, including PR and costs for the event/initiative.

-Komen for the Cure also offers a program called Passionately Pink filled with tools and resources for you to use.
+Susan G. Komen also offers a program called Passionately Pink filled with tools and resources for you to use.

 Susan G. Komen/Komen Philadelphia does not determine how much money you must raise.

 All 3rd-party fundraisers are required to pledge a guaranteed minimum donation amount.
 This is the amount that you promise to donate to Komen Philadelphia, regardless of the success of your fundraiser.
 If you have any questions about this requirement, please contact Carlos@KomenPhiladelphia.org or call 215-238-8900.

 Personal fundraisers have no guaranteed minimum donation requirement.

 Third-Party and Personal fundraisers are equally as valuable to Komen, Komen Philadelphia and all those united in breast cancer movement.
 No matter how the money is raised, every dollar brings us one step closer to an end to breast cancer forever!

 Third-Party and Personal initiatives have equal fundraising potential; it’s only limited by your creativity, resources and passion.
 Both can be small, medium or large in terms of the number of people and work involved.